-Here are Folty’s numbers at a glance (post-bad luck):
+Here are Folty’s numbers at a glance (as of August 10):

 |Mike Foltynewicz in 2018|

-Even with his last two inadequate starts, he’s been consistently exceptional.
-And while possessing only a 7-5 record 18 starts doesn’t carry much sex appeal, it doesn’t exactly hurt his overall case either, since Wins are often brutally overrated as a true pitching “statistic.”
+Even with his four inadequate starts in July, he’s been the consistent workhorse the team has needed.
+And while possessing only a rather unfortunate 9-7 record in those 22 starts doesn’t carry much sex appeal, it doesn’t exactly hurt his overall case either, since Wins are often brutally overrated as a true pitching “statistic.”
 Bullpens matter, guys.
-As well, and despite the fact that the Braves have an above-average lineup in terms of run production, Folty has gotten a bit of a raw deal on run support from his team (3.94, which is 10th worst in the league among qualified starters).

 So what’s changed in 2018?
 Minor research indicates that the more frequent use of his changeup has been a key adjustment, and one that compliments a devastating 98-mph heater, well, optimally…